-Do not remove all of the wires from the one three-way switch at once and then try and figure what each wire is.
+Do not remove all of the wires from the one three-way switch at once and then try and figure out what each wire is.
 First thing is to take notice of the color of the screw terminals on the old switch.

 Thank you to John S. for the above photo depicting the common terminals on three-way switches.
 The common terminals are the ones with the different color used for LINE and LOAD.
 The unlabeled brass terminal screws are for the traveler wires to get connected to.

-You cannot rely entirely on the wire color coding on three-way switch wiring diagrams to figure out what each wire’s function is in an existing 3-way switch installation.
-The original installers used whatever materials and wiring methods were acceptable at the time of installation.
+You cannot rely entirely on the wire color coding on three-way switch wiring diagrams to determine each wire’s function in an existing 3-way switch installation.
+The original installers used whatever materials and wiring methods were acceptable during installation time.
 It is best to identify the LINE and the LOAD wires.

-There are old existing 3-way electrical switch installations that do not follow acceptable industry practice or electrical code requirements.
+There are old existing 3-way electrical switch installations that do not follow accepted industry practice or electrical code requirements.
 That is why it is important to identify the function of the wires for 3-way electrical light switches.